simonsvale/Peg-solitaire/README.md

 Any peg can be eliminated by selecting a peg and jumping over an adjacent peg and into an empty hole.
 The adjacent peg will now be removed from the board.

 The game is made in C++, using the SDL2 and SDL2_image libraries.
+The textures are made using blender.

 As of now, the game only supports windows.